kayranfatih/awesome-iot-and-hardware-security/readme.md

 ### Fuzzing
 - [AFL++](https://github.com/AFLplusplus/AFLplusplus) - AFL++ is a superior fork to Google's AFL - more speed, more and better mutations, more and better instrumentation, custom module support
 - [Boofuzz: Network Protocol Fuzzing for Humans](https://github.com/jtpereyda/boofuzz) - Boofuzz is a fork of and the successor to the venerable Sulley fuzzing framework.
 Besides numerous bug fixes, boofuzz aims for extensibility

+### Misc Tools
+- [Dumpflash](https://github.com/ohjeongwook/dumpflash) - Low-level NAND Flash dump and parsing utility
+- [Flashrom](https://github.com/flashrom/flashrom) - Flashrom is a utility for detecting, reading, writing, verifying and erasing flash chips.
+It is often used to flash BIOS/EFI/coreboot/firmware images in-system using a supported mainboard, but it also supports flashing of network cards (NICs), SATA controller cards, and other external devices which can program flash chips

 ## Penetration Test Use-Cases
 - [Getting Root on Philips Hue Bridge 2.0 by Colin O'Flynn](https://colinoflynn.com/2016/07/getting-root-on-philips-hue-bridge-2-0/)